-Section 3.5: Subject specific Indexes
+Section 3.5 Subject specific Indexes

 - 1. Please find the correct microfilm for the date and type of subject you are looking for using the various tables below. - 2.
-Scroll through the relevant microfilm reels in order to find a particular subject or event.
+Scroll through the relevant microfilm reels to find a subject or event.
 If you find anything, take a note of the volume and page number.
-Please see page 56. - 3.
-Look up the volume number in the POST 35 or POST 38 catalogues.
-When you find it, take a note of the finding number given on the left hand side.
-Please see page 57. - 4.
-Use this finding number to either find the appropriate microfilm using the guides on top of the microfilm cabinets or request original document as shown on page five. - 5.
+Please see page 65. - Look up the volume number in the POST 35 or POST 38 catalogues.
+When you find it, take a note of the Finding Number given on the left-hand side.
+Please see page 67. - 4.
+Use this Finding Number to either find the appropriate microfilm using the guides on top of the microfilm cabinets, or to request an original document from the Archive staff. - 5.
 Use the page number from the index to find the correct page in this volume.